magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 [`Features Expression Problem`](http://dev.clojure.org/display/design/Feature+Expressions)
 was still to be solved in CLJ/CLJS.

-As those times you had two workarounds to use a portable (or almost portable) CLJ/CLJS lib:
+You had two workarounds to use a portable (or almost portable) CLJ/CLJS lib:

 * use the